 About The Foundation

-The Captain Joseph House Foundation is a one-of-a-kind 501(c)3 non-profit corporation created to lend support to Gold Star Families of our military’s fallen war heroes since the beginning of the Global War on Terrorism on 9/11 from all branches of the military.
+The Captain Joseph House Foundation is a one-of-a-kind 501(c)3 non-profit corporation created to support Gold Star Families of our military’s fallen war heroes since the beginning of the Global War on Terrorism on 9/11 from all branches of the military.
 The mission is simple, yet meets a deeply needed level of compassion that has been missing for those who have been most impacted by their loss.
 With volunteer and paid staff, donation funding and inspiration, the Foundation will ensure a place for families of the Fallen to gather for respite and will provide a continuum of care for their personal healing.